Are cremation services popular?

 How does cremation cost compare with typical burial?

-The total costs of a full body burial are about 6-8 times more expensive than a Neptune Society affordable cremation plan.
+The total cost of a burial is about 6-8 times that of an affordable, Neptune Society cremation plan.

 What is Pre-Need?

-A pre-need cremation plan means final arrangements are made before death to ensure your wishes for cremation are carried out and paid for so as not to burden the family further at your passing.
+A pre-need cremation plan means final arrangements are made before death to ensure the decedent’s wishes for cremation are carried out and paid for so as not to burden the family further at his/her passing.

 What is At-Need?